Tree sums of maximal connected spaces

-We also recall the characterization of finitely generated maximal connected spaces and reformulate it in the language of specialization preorder and graphs, from which it is imminent that finitely generated maximal connected spaces are precisely $T_\half$ tree sums of copies of the Sierpiński space.
+We also recall the characterization of finitely generated maximal connected spaces and reformulate it in the language of specialization preorder and graphs, from which it is clear that finitely generated maximal connected spaces are precisely $T_\half$-compatible tree sums of copies of the Sierpiński space.

 \begin{description} \item[Classification:] 54A10, 54D05, 54B17, 54D10, 54G15.

 \item[Keywords:] maximal connected, strongly connected, essentially connected, tree sum, I-subset, submaximal, nodec, specialization preorder. \end{description}